JFitzy1321/rust/README.md

-# Learning Rust Repository
+# Mono Rust Tutorial Repository

-A remote repo for me to store junk Rust code from Tutorials, or anything note worthy
+A repo for me to store Rust code from Tutorials, or anything I deam note worthy, or want to save for later
-enough to create a separate repo.
+that I can't justify creating a separate repo.

-This is not a crate, library, or collection of binaries.
-Just a tutorial Repo.
+This is not a usable crate, library, or binaries.
+Do not expect working builds.

 Clone at your own risk!